Synthetixio/snx-grants-dao/proposals/limit-orders.md

 ## Previous work:
-Mosendo team has created relayers and smart contract wallets which are relevant to the architecture of this proposal:
+[RaidGuild](raidguild.org) DAO agency is made up of web3 builders who have built things such as MolochDAO and Mosendo.
+This Raid Team will consist of Tom Howard and Nour Haridy who have created relayers and smart contract wallets which are relevant to the architecture of this proposal:
 - https://github.com/mosendo/gasless.js
 - https://mosendo.com/
 - https://medium.com/lamarkaz/dai-in-the-hands-of-all-8ed335879ae9